 6) You become more connected with the people around you.

 The more you focus on television and digital media in general, the less connected you become with the outside world.

 This epidemic has gotten worse in today’s modern culture with the use of television, digital smartphones and the internet where people seem to have a better relationship with others through social media and TV shows than they do with real face-to-face interactions.

 Never before have I seen a bunch of people in a nightclub scanning through their smartphones on social media sites like Twitter, Instagram and Facebook, when actual live people are right in front of them, ready to be interacted with.

 When you stop consuming your life with entertainment, you’re left with a major question that you have to ask yourself – “What can I now do in my life to make it worth living?”

-This is a great opportunity to reflect because you’re often left with an answer that provides you with a harsh truth of just how boring and unproductive your life actually is.
+This is a great opportunity to reflect because you’re often left with an answer that provides you with a harsh truth of just how boring and unfulfilling your life actually is.

 You’re given the chance to finally rediscover your life’s purpose and what it should be about.

 Perhaps it’s hiking in the mountains, or going on bike rides with friends.
 Or maybe it’s rock climbing or backpacking across the globe.

 Your life suddenly becomes more free-flowing and left with opportunities that you otherwise could not have seen due to watching television.